 When I’m on a food tour, I always make sure to show my guests some unique bakeries and point out at the local cakes they sell, so maybe they want to try some.

 These is our foodie-curated Spanish pastries list:

-Ensaïmada.
 Ensaïmada is to Spain what croissant is to France.
 Actually, you’ll often see them displayed side by side in bakeries.
 This pastry comes from Majorca, and the name comes from the Catalan word “saïm“, which is pork lard – its main ingredient (I’m afraid it’s not a vegetarian-friendly treat…).
 You’ll often find two different flavors of ensaïmada: the plain one and the one stuffed with spaghetti squash jam (cabello de ángel).

-Xuxo.
 Now imagine a croissant stuffed with cream, deep fried and sprinkled with sugar.
 Too rich?
 Not as much as you’d think!
 This cake is typical from Girona, although you can easily find it all over Catalonia.
 The legend says that a troubadour was in love with the daughter of a baker and they were caught by the father one night that he had sneaked in her room.
 The troubadour managed to jump through a window, escaped and hid in the warehouse where they stored the flour sacks.

 This Spanish pastry is a popular sponge cake, that I’d dare say it’s one of the first cakes kids learn to bake.
 It has a sort-of sandy texture, and it comes sprinkled with icing sugar, and sometimes pine nuts as well.
 It’s great dipped on a glass of milk, coffee and of course on hot chocolate.

 Another good memory I have is from a recent trip to the North to visit Gaudi’s El Capricho: we stopped over the picturesque town of Santillana del Mar and bought some traditional sobaos, quesadas and a glass of fresh milk, as it’s typical there.
 In Barcelona it’s not common to find them in bakeries (as it is in Cantabria, for instance), but you’ll often find them in supermarkets next to cookies and muffins.

 AND BONUS!
 Two more Spanish pastries that we dip on beverage (and it’s not churros?):

-Melindros and fartons.
 Spanish people love to dip stuff in their hot beverages.
 Of course, everyone has heard of churros on hot chocolate, but here are other pastries from Spain that might not be as famous, but they are equally delicious (and actually lighter).
 Melindros or melindres are sponge fingers make a good alternative to churros and you’ll often find them in some Barcelona hot chocolate venues for that purpose.
 They are also available in most supermarkets.

-So what about you?
-Head to the comments below and tells us: have you ever tried any of this breakfast Spanish pastries?
+Have you ever tried any of this breakfast Spanish pastries?